Shubhangi04673/JuniorDataAnalystsProject/README.md

 ## 4. 📁 Dataset
 🔗  [ View Dataset ](https://github.com/Shubhangi04673/JuniorDataAnalystsProject/blob/main/Junior_Data_Analyst_Hiring_Trends_2023-2025%20-%20DA%202023-2025%20(6).csv)
 ## 5. 🔍 Data Sources
-#### ~ **Primary Dataet** : A synthetic dataset was created to stimulate the Junior Data Analysts job market, specifically for portfolio and learning purposes.
+#### ~ **Primary Dataet** : A synthetic dataset was created to stimulate the Junior Data Analyst job market, specifically for portfolio and learning purposes.
 It was generated with the assistance of OpenAI.
 #### ~ **Data Fields** : It includes information on :
 - **Job Titles and Skills** - technical and business skills required for analysis.
 - **Salary Information** - compensation ranges and yearly trends.